jpsco5890/bggn_213/class_16/lab_16-Reddan.md

     ## ENSG00000187961 1.13536e-07      KLHL17      339451 kelch like family me..
     ## ENSG00000187583 9.18988e-01     PLEKHN1       84069 pleckstrin homology ..
     ## ENSG00000187642 4.03817e-01       PERM1       84808 PPARGC1 and ESRR ind..

+#### \[Q\]: Finally for this section let’s reorder these results by adjusted p-value and save them to a CSV file in your current project directory.

 ``` r
 Dds_res = Dds_res[order(Dds_res$pvalue),]